NBPub/BeatLog/docs/README.md

 ### Log Files

 Log File locations must be added to **BeatLog** after initial startup.
-The home page will provide a link for adding Log Files, if all four have not been added.
+The home page will provide a link for adding Log Files, if all three have not been added.
-Paths shown in pictures may not match the file structure shown above.
-See the text above pictures for the correct path.
+The file paths shown in pictures may not match the file structure shown above.
+See the *text below the pictures* for the correct filepath.

-The navigation bar on top provides links to all of the pages shown below.
+The navigation bar provides links to all of the pages shown below, and their URLs relative to `<IP>:<port>` are provided `*/like this`.

-Also note the home IP address is red, indicating it is not being ignored by fail2ban.
+On initial startup the homepage lists the home IP address in red, indicating it is not being ignored by fail2ban.
 In this case, the fail2ban **jail.local** file has yet to be [added](#fail2ban-jail).

 `*/home/`